 I tried the foil trick of balling up pieces of aluminum foil to line the bottom of the crock in order to create a crispy skin.
 It didn't really work, but it was a fun experiment.

 I put the chicken on top of the foil balls.

 Combine sauce ingredients in a small bowl, and pour over the top of the chicken.
-My chicken was frozen solid and I worried that the flavor wouldn't sink in as nicely as it would if I had marinated it for a while--it was fine.

 Make this.
 Eat this.